 3D Printing Revolutionizing Quality and Efficiency in Construction

 With the advancement of technology, consumers’ expectations towards production sectors are rapidly increasing, and there is a demand for more innovative and personalized solutions.
 This situation leads to the emergence of new needs and demands in these sectors.
-One such sector is the construction industry.
+One such sector is the construction industry, where innovations like 3D printing in construction are beginning to address these evolving requirements.

 It is known that the construction sector has the largest carbon footprint among all other sectors.
 Research indicates that this rate is around 40%.
 With the projected global population growth, it is estimated that 100 billion square meters of new construction will be needed due to housing and infrastructure demands.
 For these reasons, by leveraging the benefits of new technologies to develop new structural systems, it can play a critical role in reducing global CO2 emissions, saving materials, optimizing energy consumption, and increasing quality and efficiency.